 If your child is suffering from ADHD we are here to help.
-Located in Pittsburgh, PA, Southwood offers leading ADHD treatment for children and adolescents.
+Located near Pittsburgh, PA, Southwood offers leading ADHD treatment for children and adolescents.

 Learn more about ADHD treatment at Southwood Psychiatric Hospital Pittsburgh, PA

 The presence of attention-deficit/hyperactivity disorder, also known as ADHD, can cause a great deal of disruption in a youth’s life.
 Regardless if a young person is displaying more inattentive symptoms, hyperactive/impulsive symptoms, or a combination of the two, academic functioning, social interactions with peers and adults, as well as the ability to manage one’s behavior can be hindered and cause strife.
 Southwood Psychiatric Hospital, a leading provider of child and adolescent mental healthcare, understands the inner turmoil and consequences that can occur should a youth not receive treatment for this disorder.
 Parents and caregivers of these young people can be their child’s advocate by seeking the type of superior treatment offered at Southwood so that their child no longer has to endure the effects that ensue because of untreated ADHD.
 Let Southwood Psychiatric Hospital be the answer to all of your child’s mental health needs.

 Helping a loved one get treatment for ADHD